Williamsmene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Write a script that prints the result of the addition
+Write a script that prints the result of Power divided by divide